jhucompilers/fall2020/assign/assign03.md

 * Misc/punctuation:  `:` `;` `.`
 * Identifers: a letter or underscore (`_`), followed by 0 or more letters, underscores, and/or digits
 * Integer literals: a sequence of one or more digit characters
+* Comments: start with `--` and continue to the end of the source line

 Tokens may be separated by whitespace.